radicle-dev/registry.radicle.xyz/docs/intro.md

 sidebar_label: Introduction
 ---

-The radicle registry is a decentralized identity and governance service for free and open source software communities.
+The Radicle Registry is a decentralized identity and governance service for free and open source software communities.
 It provides a trustless layer for reading, writing and coordinating around project metadata and it is designed as a domain-specific, permissionless blockchain using Nakamoto consensus.

-The full node daemon, `TBD` is written in Rust and based on [substrate](https://substrate.dev/).
+The full node daemon, `TBD` is written in Rust and based on [Substrate](https://substrate.dev/).
 By running a full node, you can participate in securing the network.

+To set up your own node, check out our [Getting Started](#getting-started) guide.

+Read more about the Registry and the Radicle network on our [website](https://radicle.xyz/).

 ```
 					____________________